wendyviano-alt/Sales-Performance-Seasonality/README.md

 2. Preparing a monthly time-series dataset
 3. Applying a SARIMA forecasting model
 4. Forecasting the next 12 months
-5. Visualizing forecasted sales, orders, and average order value
+5. Visualizing forecasted sales, and orders

 SARIMA was selected because it can model monthly seasonality.

 ## Limitations